NelsonAPenn/system_platform/README.md

 Linux syscalls in inline assembly from Rust (instead of using libc)-- just for fun.

+This is primarily a learning exercise for me, I recently discovered a bunch of other crates that have already done this.

 Current small feature set is supported on ARM64, ARM32, and x86_64.

 ## Features

-- a novel (probably) syscall! macro which factors out the syscall calling conventions for the major architectures.
+- a syscall! macro which factors out the syscall calling conventions for the major architectures.
 - light wrapping functions for the syscalls above at the would-be-libc level of abstraction